Page updated 12 May 2022

-Parental leave is available to employees with continuous service of one year who are natural or adoptive parents, and also extends to persons acting in loco parentis in respect of an eligible child.
-It is unpaid leave from work, taken by parents to enable them to take care of their child in accordance with the terms and conditions of the Parental Leave Act.
+Parental Leave is unpaid leave from work, taken by parents to enable them to take care of their child in accordance with the terms and conditions of the Parental Leave Act.
+The policy covers children up to 13 years old (rather than 8 years old).
+This is an additional family-friendly benefit to UCD employees.

 Below you will find a brief summary of the steps you need to take to apply for parental leave, the form required to make the application and a detailed policy outlining your entitlement.

-Members of staff who have less than one year’s service are entitled to a pro-rata parental leave entitlement after three month’s service in UCD, if the child is approaching the age threshold.
-Part-time members of staff of UCD are entitled to unpaid parental leave on a pro- rata basis.
+Employees who have less than one year’s service are entitled to a pro-rata parental leave entitlement after three month’s service in UCD, if the child is approaching the age threshold.
+Part-time employees are entitled to unpaid parental leave on a pro-rata basis.

-The leave may be taken in a block of weeks or, in agreement with the Head of School/Unit and in consultation with UCD HR, it may be broken down into pre- planned time off in the form of half days or full days.
+The leave may be taken in blocks of weeks or, in agreement with the Head of School/Unit, it may be broken down into pre-planned time off in the form of half days or full days.

 The proposed period of leave must be agreed with the Head of School/Unit and approved by UCD HR.
-All public holidays that fall during the period of parental leave will be added to the end of the parental leave or as time in lieu on dates to be discussed and agreed with the Head of School/Unit
+All public holidays that fall during the period of parental leave can be taken at the end of the parental leave or as time in lieu on dates to be discussed and agreed with the Head of School/Unit

 For more on your entitlements, altering or postponing leave and returning to work please read the full Parental Leave Policy.